losticcino/MyUdacityProjects-BakingApp/README.md

 # Other Attribution

-I did have help, including from my brother and reviewing other projects.
-All of the code in here was typed and changed and done by me or from using the Android templates (Which I do not feel counts as plagiarism since this is an education, not commercial, project.).
+I did have help, including friends and reviewing other projects.
+All of the code in here was typed and changed and done by me or from using the Android templates (Which I do not feel counts as plagiarism since this is an education, not commercial, project.)
 When looking to examples I only used and transformed the parts I was comfortable with or understood the what and why.

 I had a few other libraries for beautifying recycler usage etc, but eventually stripped them out because of other Android Studio issues I was blaming on the libraries.